Automaton (album)

 Automaton is the eighth studio album by English funk band Jamiroquai, released on 31 March 2017 through Virgin EMI.
 It is the band's first album in seven years, following Rock Dust Light Star (2010).
-It was a number-one album in Italy and peaked at number 2 in Switzerland, number 3 in France, and number 4 in the UK.
+It was a number-one album in Italy and peaked at number two in Switzerland, number three in France and number four in the UK.

 Background

 Jay Kay described the inspiration for Automaton: "in recognition of the rise of artificial intelligence and technology in our world today and how we as humans are beginning to forget the more pleasant, simple and eloquent things in life and in our environment including our relationship with one another as human beings".

 Reception

-Upon release the album received generally positive reviews.
+Upon release, the album received generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from music critics, the album received an average score of 71, which indicates "generally favorable reviews", based on 16 reviews.

-In his review for AllMusic, Matt Collar concluded that "There are few bands who play classic disco-funk with as much genuine love for the genre and care in the productions as Kay and Jamiroquai.
+In his review for AllMusic, Matt Collar concluded: "There are few bands who play classic disco-funk with as much genuine love for the genre and care in the productions as Kay and Jamiroquai.
 Ultimately, it's that sense of love and good vibes that drives much of Automaton."

 Although not released as a single, "Shake it On" broke into the Official French Singles Chart, peaking at number 154.